Karlo Maquinto

-Karlo P. Maquinto (born in Lambunao, Iloilo, Philippines on 8 July 1990 - died 3 February 2012) was a super flyweight Filipino boxer who resided in Baguio, Benguet, Philippines.
+Karlo P. Maquinto (8 July 1990 – 3 February 2012) was a super flyweight Filipino boxer who resided in Baguio, Benguet, Philippines.
 He died after he collapsed at the end of his 7th professional bout.

 Early life

-Karlo Maquinto was the fifth of six children, their parents are Felicibar Jr. and Marjorie Maquinto.
+Maquinto was born in Lambunao, Iloilo, the fifth of six children of Felicibar Jr. and Marjorie Maquinto.
 He completed his elementary education, but left high school to pursue his boxing career.